Maryamabdulle/Skyline-Car-Rental-Web-Application-/Readme.md

  - Upon successful creation of the app password, a 16-character code in the yellow bar on your device should be generated
  - Following the Sender email you created, add this code to your secrets.sh file

-step 7- Add both receiver and sender emails and 16-character code into secrets.sh:
+Step 7- Add both receiver and sender emails and 16-character code into secrets.sh:
 ```
 export= "EMAIL"= "emailaddress";export "PASS"= "16-charactercode"
 export= "RECIEVER"="emailaddress"
 ```

 Step 8- Activate the secrets.sh file in terminal:
  ```
  (env) $ source secrets.sh
  ```

 Step 9- Create the database:
  ```
  (env) $ createdb cars
  (env) $ psql cars < cars.sql>